The purpose of this post is to help solve a common mistake in ADempiere Libero Manufacturing – using fractions with ‘Each’ unit of measure UOM.

 Over the last year, I have spent much of my time in the Libero ADempiere manufacturing module performing make to stock and make to order manufacturing across multiple distribution centers.
 Let me know if you would like help establishing your manufacturing process in free, open source ERP.

 I hope this helps!!!

 Please note that ADempiere, iDempiere and Openbravo are forks or copies from Compiere.
 Therefore, they have similar abilities mentioned above.
 The biggest difference is that ADempiere and iDempiere are pure open source.
 There are no features held behind a commercial or paid license.

-About Chuck Boecking: I am an ERP and BI integrator and educator.
-I believe that open source ERP and BI have achieved mainstream capabilities, and as a result, more companies can create greater efficiency across their organization.
-I started using the ADempiere code base in 2003.
+About Chuck Boecking: I am an ERP educator.
+I believe that open source ERP have achieved mainstream capabilities, and as a result, more companies can create greater efficiency across their organization.
+I started using the iDempiere code base in 2003.
 Back then, it was called Compiere.
 In 2006, I started my first multi-million dollar installation.
-Since then, ADempiere has helped me create great success with distribution and manufacturing companies all over the US and Canada.
-My vision of success is to find companies that can best use open source ERP and BI to deliver a single, global instance that drives a discontinuous increase in profitability.
+Since then, ADempiere has helped me create great success with distribution and manufacturing companies all over the world.
+My vision of success is to find companies that can best use open source ERP to help them achieve a single, global instance that drives a discontinuous increase in profitability.
 I believe that organizations win when they own their technology.